sanity-io/import/README.md

 ## CLI-tool

-This functionality is built in to the `@sanity/cli` package as well as a standalone [@sanity/import-cli](https://www.npmjs.com/package/@sanity/import-cli) package.
+This functionality is built in to the `sanity` package as `sanity dataset import`, but is also usable through the `sanity-import` CLI tool, part of this package.

 ## Future improvements